Bnei Menashe

-The Bnei Menashe (בני מנשה, "Children of Menasseh", known as the Shinlung in India) is a community of people from various Tibeto-Burmese ethnic groups from the border of India and Burma who claim descent from one of the Lost Tribes of Israel, with some of them having adopted Judaism.
+The Bnei Menashe (בני מנשה, "Children of Menasseh", known as the Shinlung in India) is a community of Indian Jews from various Tibeto-Burmese ethnic groups from the border of India and Burma who claim descent from one of the Lost Tribes of Israel, allegedly based on the Hmar belief in an ancestor named Manmasi.
+Some of them have adopted Judaism.
 The community has around 10,000 members.

-The movement began in 1951 when a tribal leader reported having a dream that his people's ancient homeland was Israel, with others then embracing the idea that they were Jews.
-All of them practiced Christianity prior to that.
+The movement began in 1951, when a tribal leader reported having a dream that his people's ancient homeland was Israel; some tribal members began embracing the idea that they were Jews.
+Before the movement's start, the community was largely a Christian one.
 Members are from the Chin, Kuki, and Mizo ethnic groups amongst others.

-In the late 20th century, Israeli rabbi Eliyahu Avichail, of the group Amishav, named these people the Bnei Menashe, based on their account of descent from Menasseh.
+In the late 20th century, Israeli rabbi Eliyahu Avichail, of the group Amishav, named these people the "Bnei Menashe" based on their account of descent from Manasseh.

-In 2003–2004, DNA testing of several hundred men of this group did not provide conclusive evidence of Middle Eastern ancestry.
-A Kolkata study in 2005 suggested that a small number of women sampled may have some Middle Eastern ancestry, but this may also have resulted from intermarriage during the thousands of years of migration of Jewish peoples.
-In the early 21st century, Israel halted immigration by the Bnei Menashe; after a change in government, the immigration was allowed again.
-The chief rabbi of Israel ruled in 2005 that the Bnei Menashe were recognized as part of a lost tribe.
-After undergoing the process for formal conversion, they will be allowed aliyah (immigration).
+In 2003–2004, DNA testing of several hundred male community members did not yield conclusive evidence of Middle Eastern ancestry.
+In 2005, a Kolkata-based study found evidence of maternally descended Near Eastern ancestry but suggested the findings were an artifact of thousands of years of intermarriage between peoples of the Near and Middle East.
+Israel did not formally support immigration of the Bnei Menashe until 2005, when Rabbi Shlomo Amar, then Sephardi Chief Rabbi of Israel, recognized the Bnei Menashe as a lost tribe.
+Even today, Bnei Menashe must seek special dispensation from the Knesset to make aliyah.